 Mrs. Sophia Beryk Schultz served as Choir Director during the tenures of Father Bohdan and Father Hieromonk Sviatoslav followed by Rebecca Scabarozi Calvani and Pani Lilya Dobrodijka.Today our choir is led by Taras Pavlovsky.

-Over the past several years, several noteworthy events occurred in our Church.
+Over the past decade several noteworthy events occurred in our Church.
 First of all, a large number of recent Ukrainian and Eastern European immigrants have joined our parish and are taking an active role in our parish life.
 We welcome them and wish them success.
 Next, major repairs and alterations to the Bell Towers and church roof were made, The exterior and interior of the church were renovated.
 The interior was painted and decorated and a beautiful design now adorns the church ceiling and our Sunday school classrooms were given new floors, paint, and murals through the tireless efforts and labor of our parshioners.

 In our 100th anniversary year of 2019 generous donations from our parishioners and friends enabled us to complete renovations of the church exterior and the church hall interior under the direction of Anniversary Chairperson Cynthia Michalak.
 We are extremely thankful for all those who supported our efforts.

 As we begin our second century we remember the love and hard work of all of those who came before us and have fallen asleep in the Lord.
 We ask Almighty God to grant us all the strength and wisdom to continue working for the future of our Church.